-ACS has launched two new titles under its ACS Applied Materials and Interfaces umbrella: ACS Applied Energy Materials, and ACS Applied Nano Materials.
-They began publishing issues in 2018.
-A third title, ACS Applied Bio Materials, will launch in mid-2018.
-ACS now has nearly 60 journals in its publishing portfolio.
+For all you chemists who think there just aren't enough journals to keep track of, ACS has your back.
+In 2018 they have launched three - count 'em - new titles under their ACS Applied Materials and Interfaces umbrella: ACS Applied Energy Materials, and ACS Applied Nano Materials, and ACS Applied Bio Materials.
+ACS now has more than 60 journals in its rapidly growing publishing portfolio.

 Peer review is in trouble, says a recent Trends article in the Chronical of Higher Education.
 Traditional subscription-based science journals are too expensive and too slow to meet the evolving needs of researchers.
 Hidebound academic reward systems prioritize quantity over quality.
 Proxy metrics of output and quality, such as citations and journal impact factors, are deeply flawed.
 Reporting skews to positive, incremental, and safe lines of inquiry.
 Volunteer peer reviewers are overwhelmed with requests.
 The "open science" solution itself raises questions about sustainability and potential harm.
 Could scientists themselves be to blame for this bleak scenario?